Opéra station (Paris Métro): History

 The Line 3 platforms opened on 19 October 1904 as part of the first section of the line opened between Père Lachaise and Villiers.
-A twenty metre high masonry well was built to avoid the need for heavy underpinning work when Line 7 and Line 8 were planned to be built.
+A twenty-one metre high masonry well was built to avoid the need for heavy underpinning work when Line 7 and Line 8 were planned to be built.
 This work was affected by groundwater, which required the support of three concrete pillars, made by sinking caissons with workers digging out the mud with compressed air.
 The work lasted eleven months, from March 1903 to February 1904.
 It owes its name to the Garnier opera house, built by the architect Charles Garnier.

 The Line 7 platforms opened on 5 November 1910 as part of the first section of the line opened between Opéra and Porte de la Villette.
 The Line 8 platforms opened on 13 July 1913 as part of the first section of the line opened between Opéra and Beaugrenelle (now Charles Michels station on Line 10) and then on 30 June 1928 when it was extended to Richelieu - Drouot.

 From the 1950s to the 1980s, the walls in line 3 were covered with metal bodywork before their renovation in Andreu-Motte style.
 The platforms of Lines 7 and 8 were modernised from the early 1970s to 2007 in a unique style with three shades of blue (a dark tone for the Motte style seats and the vault and two others lighter shades for small square tiles).
 The station's name consisted of large raised white capital letters.
 This decoration, derived from the Mouton-Duvernet style, from which it notably adopted the characteristic lighting canopies, was sometimes nicknamed the "swimming pool".
 The blue ceiling was then repainted in white to increase the brightness.
 The entire layout was removed in 2007 when the station was renovated as part of the RATP Renouveau du métro programme.
 Only the Saint-Lazare station on Lines 12 and 13 had comparable decoration until the mid-2000s.

 On 1 April 2016, the RATP replaced one of every two nameplates on the platforms of the three lines to make an April Fool for a day, like twelve other stations.
 Opera is humorously renamed "Apéro" by anagram.

-In 2019, 10,501,357 travelers entered this station which places it at the 15th position of metro stations for its usage.
+In 2019, 10,501,357 travellers entered this station which places it at the 15th position of metro stations for its usage.

 Passenger services

 Access

-The station has three accesses, two of which are on Place de l'Opéra and one on Place Charles-Garnier.
-In addition, at No. 43 Avenue de l'Opéra there is a simple exit.
+The station has three entrances.
+The two main entrances are on Place de l'Opéra, and the third is on Place Charles-Garnier leading to the platforms of Line 3.
+An additional exit from the platforms of Line 7, via escalator, is located at No. 43, Avenue de l'Opéra.